panta82/voting-redux/README.md

 - You need to have `import React from 'react';`, even if you're not actually using the `React` object.
 I guess JSX presumes there is global "React" thing?
 Or something?
 - I blew my single inheritance allowance on `PureComponent` that encapsulates the clunky `shouldComponentUpdate` setup.
 - Pure components seem to be the *real* reason to use immutable in react.
 Doesn't leave much of a reason on the server, though.
+- Despite best effort, no way to make babel compiled code debugable in JetBrains tools.
+Not even frontend code.
+This sucks.